What is a Chronic Obstructive Pulmonary Disease (COPD)?

 To understand how COPD affects the lung you need to understand how the lung generally works.
 Oxygen travels down your windpipe (trachea) into your lungs through two large tubes (bronchi).
 Inside your lungs, these tubes divide like the branches of a tree into many smaller tubes (bronchioles) ending in clusters of tiny air sacs (alveoli).

 The air sacs have thin walls full of tiny blood vessels (capillaries).
 The oxygen in the air you inhale passes into these blood vessels and thus enters your bloodstream.
 At the same time, carbon dioxide is exhaled.

 Your lungs depend on the natural elasticity of the bronchial tubes and the air sacs force the air out of your body.
 COPD will cause them to lose their elasticity and over-expand, leaving some air trapped in your lungs when you exhale.

-What are the symptoms of the chronic obstructive pulmonary disease?
+What are the Causes of COPD?

 The symptoms of COPD do not appear until significant lung damage has occurred, and they will worsen over time.
 The signs and symptoms of COPD include the following:

 - Shortness of breath, especially during physical activities